Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-8 m. half shadow hardy between -8/-12°C

-Height 3-4 m. sun till shadow hardy between -18/-21°C
+Height 3-4 m+. sun till shadow hardy between -18/-21°C

 -robusta 'Pingwu' Looks a little Farg. robusta 'Campbell' but it grows bigger and wider and is less hardy and showy.
 The culm sheaths are more yellowish.
 Cutting from the original plant.
-Introduced by Kimmei.

 Height 3-5 m. sun till shadow hardy between -15/-18°C